 · Sunscreen and insect repellent

-· Swimsuit and towel – swimming is a choice for Tom Denney campers, so bring if you want to swim (the other choices at this time are running games or arts & crafts).
-Eco Adventures campers should bring them every day since there are many EA water activities - and they should wear their suit to camp on Monday morning and bring a change of clothes)
+· Swimsuit & towel – Tom Denney: Bring if you think you want to swim during free choice – other options are running games or arts & crafts.
+Eco Adventures: Bring every day because there are many EA water activities and wear your swimsuit to camp on Monday for the swim test and bring a change of clothes for after.

-· Crocs or something like them are allowed for campers who intend to swim when they walk down to the waterfront for free choice (and all EA campers since there are many water activities).
+· Crocs or something like them are allowed for campers who intend to swim.
 This is the only time they are allowed (otherwise it is sneakers).
 No open-toed shoes are allowed (no flip flops, slides, etc.).

 · Raingear and warm clothes if necessary due to weather